agilogy/agilogy-blog/_drafts/writing-a-parser-combinator-library-2.md

 }
 ```

-✅ ♻️ Those tests are starting to be unconvenient.
+✅ Green! ♻️ But those tests are starting to be unconvenient.
 All of our tests try to parse at position 0, like the end users of our parsers will do.
 And they tend to not care about what the final position of the parsing is.
 Let's add another `apply` for that:

 ```scala
 extension[A](self: Parser[A])